"Okay, I'll be there," I said quietly, my voice carrying just enough to reach the maid before her footsteps faded down the corridor.

 Siblings: Riyan Descartes and Syra Descartes

-Titles: Ruthless Princess, Youngest of Descartes Family, Miss of the Mairis Family
+Titles: Ice Princess, Youngest Daughter of Descartes Family, Miss of the Mairis Family, Prodigy Archer

 Identity: Villain in the Novel "Saint's Odyssey"]

 "What are you thinking about?"
-Her voice pulled me back to reality, those blue eyes studying me with unsettling intensity.
+Her voice pulled me back to the present.
+Those blue eyes were studying me with an intensity that didn't match her cheerful tone.

-"We should get going, or we'll be late," I added, trying to redirect.
+A pause.
+Then I added, "We should get going, or we'll be late."

-She looped her arm through mine with practiced ease, her cheerfulness infectious.
+Her smile widened, and she looped her arm through mine with practiced ease.
 "Let's go then!"

-We approached the massive double doors leading to the dining hall, and I felt my pulse quicken.
-Beyond those doors waited the rest of my new family—including two women I absolutely could not afford to underestimate.
+We approached the massive double doors that led to the dining hall, and I felt my pulse steady rather than quicken.
+Nerves were useless.
+I needed to be present, focused, ready to adapt.

-The dining hall was exactly as ostentatious as I'd expected.
-A table that could seat twenty people dominated the center of the room, set with fine china and crystal that probably cost more than a car.
-Sunlight streamed through floor-to-ceiling windows, making everything gleam.
+The dining hall was exactly as excessive as the rest of the house.
+A table designed to seat twenty dominated the center of the room, set with china and crystal that gleamed in the morning sunlight streaming through floor-to-ceiling windows.
+The whole space smelled faintly of fresh bread and something sweeter—fruit, maybe.

-But my attention zeroed in on the two women seated at the table.
+But my attention locked onto the two women seated at the table.

-One of the main villains of "Saint's Odyssey," and according to the novel, a woman who would eventually die protecting her children from the protagonist.
+One of the novel's main villains, destined to die protecting her children from the protagonist.

-The second woman had greenish-white hair that seemed to shimmer in the light and striking green eyes that currently regarded me with barely concealed hostility.
+The second woman had greenish-white hair that seemed to shift in the light and striking green eyes that currently regarded me with thinly veiled hostility.
 Syra Descartes.
 Half-elf, half-human.
 My adopted older sister and, ironically, one of the novel's main heroines.

 [Status